Since leaving college, Paul has worked in a variety of roles, including: painter and decorator, general handyman, and

-In my experience is that it's always worth trying to avoid the expense of employing a plumber if you can help it, and fixing a slow-draining bathtub yourself often isn’t as challenging as some people might think.
+Fixing a slow-draining bathtub yourself often isn’t anywhere near as difficult as many people think.
 Most clogged bath drain issues can be resolved by using some easy, affordable, and straightforward tools and methods.

-After you have fixed the bathtub drain, you should work on preventing or reducing the chances of it happening again—see my suggestions at the bottom of the page.
-Below are my six suggested methods for how to fix a slow-draining bathtub.
+Once you've fixed your bathtub drain, you should work on preventing or reducing the chances of it happening again—see my suggestions at the bottom of the page.

 Six Ways to Fix a Slow-Draining Bathtub